 Plastic Surgery: The New Beauty Norm?
 1

-We all would like to trust that old-fashioned saying, “beauty is in the attention of the beholder,” however, how actual and meaningful is that phrase.
-In contrast, the beholder has been brainwashed, so to talk, into subscribing to the notion that splendor is the synthetic look we see on glamour mags, in TV advertisements, or even in a few children’s books?
+We all would like to trust that old-fashioned saying, “Beauty is in the attention of the beholder,” however, how actual and meaningful is that phrase?
+In contrast, the beholder has been brainwashed, so to talk, into subscribing to the notion that splendor is the synthetic look we see in glamour mags, in TV advertisements, or even in a few children’s books.
 For a while now, that photograph has consisted of white girls and the “white popular of splendor.”

 Plastic Surgery

-I decided to take this query of plastic products surgical procedure and the search for splendor and spot how it may affect a few ladies inside the African-American network.
+I decided to take this query of plastic products’ surgical procedure and the search for splendor and spot how it may affect a few ladies inside the African-American network.
 According to the American Society of Plastic Surgeons, African-Americans make up the most effective 6% of plastic surgery sufferers.
 Why is this?
-Do African-American girls have a greater high-quality self/body image, or is it that many cannot find the money for it?
-And for the 6% who do have surgical treatment, to which well known of splendor have been they trying to aspire?
+Do African-American girls have a greater high-quality self/body image, or can many not afford it?
+And for the 6% who have surgical treatment, to which well-known splendor have they tried to aspire?

-I selected to start my look for the white fashionable of inner beauty in 1960.
-I chose that year due to the fact at the time; a TV show became airing that sought to educate ethical and societal classes via fantastical memories.
+I decided to look for the white fashionable of inner beauty in 1960.
+I chose that year due to the fact at the time; a TV show was airing that sought to educate ethical and societal classes via fantastical memories.

 Two episodes of this show had been very telling and prophetic, and they each handled how society viewed splendor and the expectations placed on women to be “lovely.”